k3s-io/docs/docs/networking/multus-ipams.md

 ---
-title: "Multus and IPAM plugins"
+title: Multus and IPAM plugins
 ---

 [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) is a CNI plugin that enables attaching multiple network interfaces to pods.
 Multus does not replace CNI plugins, instead it acts as a CNI plugin multiplexer.
 Multus is useful in certain use cases, especially when pods are network intensive and require extra network interfaces that support dataplane acceleration techniques such as SR-IOV.